 2) Elective credits: 24 elective credits, chosen from French 151, either 210 or 212 (both cannot count), 303* and any course at the 300- or 400-level in the French & Francophone Studies section

-A minimum of 15 elective credits, chosen from French 151, either 210 or 212 (both cannot count), 303* and any course taken at the 300- and 400-level in the French Section; plus up to 9 credits from courses outside the French section (provided that these courses are relevant to French & Francophone studies, have been chosen in consultation with the major advisor, and have been approved by the French section).
+A minimum of 15 elective credits, chosen from French 151, either 210 or 212 (both cannot count), 303* and any course taken at the 300- and 400-level in the French Section; plus up to 9 credits from courses taught in English (provided that these courses are relevant to French & Francophone studies, have been chosen in consultation with the major advisor, and have been approved by the French section).
 No more than 9 credits from courses not taught in French shall be counted for the major.